michaelddsilva/sketchpad/README.md

 The web app is live at: https://mdsilva6.github.io/mdsilva6-se3353-sketchpad/

+Instructions for running this web app (if you don't wish to use the link) are in the sketchpad/ folder

 ## Software Engineering for Human-Computer Interface Design
 ### Simple SketchPad Drawing Project:  Online Assignment